openhab/openhab-docs/configuration/items.md

 Number LivingRoom_Temperature "Temperature [%.1f °C]" <temperature> (gTemperature, gLivingRoom) ["TargetTemperature"] {knx="1/0/15+0/0/15"}
 ```

-The last example above defines an Item with the following parts:
+The last example above defines an Item with the following fields:

 * Item type `Number`
 * Item name `LivingRoom_Temperature`
-* Item state formatted in a way which will produce for example "21.5 °C" as its output
+* Item state formatted to display Celsius temperature to one tenth of a degree, for example "21.5 °C"
-* Item displaying icon with the name `temperature`
+* Item icon with the name `temperature`
 * Item belongs to groups `gTemperature` and `gLivingRoom`
 * Item is tagged as a thermostat ("TargetTemperature")
-* Item is bound to the openHAB Binding `knx` with binding specific settings
+* Item is bound to the openHAB Binding `knx` with binding-specific settings

-The remainder of this article describes the Item definition parts in more detail.
+The remainder of this article describes the Item definition fields in more detail.

 ### Types